projetmbc/for-writing/@prism/contrib/products/luadraw/README.md

 - `palGistHeat` is a `Lua` variable.
 - `getPal('GistHeat')` and `getPal('palGistHeat')` are equal to `palGistHeat`.
+- For compatibility reasons with the `luadraw` API, there is also an associative array called `palNames`, which expects the variable name with `pal` prefix.
+See the caution note at the end of this section.

 > ***NOTE.*** *The `Lua` palette variables are arrays of arrays of three floats.
 Here is the definition of `palGistHeat`.*